devops329/devops/instruction/unitTesting/unitTesting.md

 ## Reporting problems with JWT Pizza Service

-If during the testing or linting process you discover problems with `jwt-pizza-service` then you can open an issue or pull request on the repository to report them.
+If during the testing or linting process you discover problems with `jwt-pizza-service`, then you can open an issue or pull request on the repository to report them.
 This will help future students and also give you experience with this vital development process.